公益財団法人馬事文化財団

 Exhibition Room 3

-We introduced beautiful walnut cases and that made us possible to have special exhibition just in this room only.
+We introduced beautiful wall cases,which made it possible to have special exhibitions exclusively in this room.

 The Museum Hall (Uma no Manabiya)

-There is the 150-inch projection monitor to show the various movies about horses and equine culture, with the graphical explanation panels and display of the concerned materials.
-Also you can enjoy our animation the “horse story” there.
+There is the 150-inch projection monitor to show various movies about horses and equine culture.

-Three full-scale horse models (thoroughbred, draft horse and Japanese native pony) are displayed for understanding the differences as each species.
-The events are often held in the hall as multipurpose space.
+Three full-scale horse models (thoroughbred, draft horse and Japanese native pony) are displayed for understanding the differences between each species.

 Live Theater “Thoroughbred”